 Treatment for fainting (syncope) will depend on the type of fainting and whether there's an underlying cause.

-If someone you're with has fainted and they haven't regained consciousness within two minutes, put them into the recovery position.
+If someone you're with has fainted and they haven't regained consciousness within one or two minutes, put them into the recovery position.

 After putting them into the recovery position, dial 999, ask for an ambulance, and stay with them until medical help arrives.